A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time

 \subsection{Optimization leakage}

-A gate, not a schedule: it controls which data flows to which primitive but does not govern how many times the iterate zone runs or when the transition to \texttt{assess} is triggered.

-The grammar enforces data isolation: \texttt{assess} uses held-out data that has not participated in any prior training or evaluation call.
-This closes data leakage.
-It does not close optimization leakage: a practitioner who runs \texttt{screen()} with 11 algorithms, \texttt{tune()} with 500 hyperparameter configurations, and then calls \texttt{assess()} has made hundreds of model selection decisions on the validation set.
+The grammar closes data leakage but does not fully close optimization leakage: a practitioner who runs \texttt{screen} with 11 algorithms, \texttt{tune} with 500 configurations, and then calls \texttt{assess} has made hundreds of model selection decisions on the validation set.